Follow this link if you are looking for the last update on the real estate prices in the top 20 Spanish cities.

 - Car sales are recovering, +60% vs 5 years ago

-- GDP is one of the strongest in Europe with expectations for 2019 above 2%
+- GDP is one of the strongest in Europe with expectations for a growth of 2019 above 2%

 We wrote this article on the Spanish GDP expectations: Spanish GDP growth to remain strong up to 2021